 LACASA’s Child Abuse Prevention (CAP) Council is Livingston County’s designated child abuse and neglect prevention agency.
 The mission of the CAP Council is to prevent child abuse and neglect before it occurs.

-Through education and public awareness, the CAP Council works to protect children from the pain and heartbreak of abuse and neglect so they can grow up happy, healthy and whole.
+Through direct educational programming and public awareness campaigns, the council works to protect children from the pain and heartbreak of abuse and neglect so they can grow up happy, healthy and whole.

 For the Community

 - Plant a Pinwheel Campaign: Each April, during National Child Abuse Prevention Month, the CAP Council holds its Plant a Pinwheel campaign in Livingston County to raise awareness about child abuse and neglect in Livingston County and to recognize those who are working every day to support children and families in our community.